 Onsite technical assistance trainings are available for the school board and may include the superintendent and other district-level staff as determined by the board.
 The purpose of the training is to provide instruction on a topic(s) selected by the school board.
 Click here to learn more.

 FSBA offers training for school board chairs and vice chairs annually on the Tuesday of the Annual Joint Conference in December.
-Because this is a two-part training series that takes place over two years, participants should plan to attend when they are chosen to serve as both chair and vice chair to ensure that they receive the full array of content.
+Because this training is updated and modified every year, participants should plan to attend when they are chosen to serve as either chair or vice chair.
 Click here to learn more.